GOP congressional delegation holding ‘Biden’s Border Crisis’ hearing in RGV - NewsBreak

 McALLEN, Texas ( Border Report ) — A Republican-led congressional hearing will be held Wednesday in the South Texas border town of Weslaco.

 A delegation of the House Energy and Commerce Committee will hold a field hearing titled, “President Biden’s Border Crisis is a Public Health Crisis,” Border Report has learned.
-Biden can redirect new border wall funding lawmakers say they OK’d to avert shutdown
+Passing budget with billions for border security No. 1 ‘priority,’ Texas Senate leader says

 The Oversight and Investigations Subcommittee, and Health Subcommittee will hold a joint hearing starting at 6 p.m.
 CST at the Lower Rio Grande Valley Development Council at 301 W. Railroad Street in Weslaco.